Tapha/Java-Cohort/Exercise-The-Story-Of-Failure.md

 Questions:

 1. Which dependency touches storage?

+UserRepository

 2. Which dependency sends communication?

+MessageSender

 3. Which dependency checks input?

+EmailValidator

 4. Why might real storage make a test harder?

+you want a test to be repeatable, so if your test adds information to the database, if you add it again you may have issues.

 5. Why might real email sending make a test dangerous?
 6. What could we use instead of the real dependency?

+Mocks

 Core idea: